- Unique hot pepper grown in the Andes

 - Complex flavor, with ripe tropical fruit undertones

 - Use in any recipe calling for a spicy pepper

-Legend tells us that rocotos (also known as locotos) were cultivated and used more than 5,000 years ago by the Incas, Aymaras and Quechuas.
-Still grown in Peru, Bolivia and Ecuador, they are loaded with Vitamin C and antioxidants.
+Legend tells us that rocotos (also known as locotos) were cultivated and used 5,000 years ago by the Incas, Aymaras and Quechuas.
+Still grown in Peru, Bolivia and Ecuador, they are full of antioxidants and Vitamin C.

 Thick-walled and shaped like a small apple, rocoto peppers are sometimes called manzano peppers in American markets.
 Bright red in color, they can be eaten on their own (if you have a high tolerance for spicy foods) or used whole or puréed in a variety of sauces and dishes that require hot peppers.

 Rocoto hot pepper, water, salt, citric acid and sodium benzoate as preservative.

 Serving size 1 pepper (23g).
 Servings per container about 14.
 Calories 8.
 Fat calories 0.
 Total Fat 0g (0%), Trans Fat 0g (0%), Cholesterol 0mg (0%), Sodium 61 mg (3%), Total Carbohydrate 2g (1%), Dietary Fiber 0g, Sugars 0g, Vitamin A 0%, Vitamin C 0%, Calcium 0%, Iron 0%. * Percent Daily Values are based on a 2,000 calorie diet.

 All information listed on our website, including nutrient content information, ingredient lists, and information relating to health claims is for informational purposes only and not provided as medical advice.
 You should carefully read all information in the actual product packaging and labels, including for food allergen, nutrient content and qualified health claims before using or consuming a product.
 La Tienda does not assume any liability for inaccuracies or misstatements about products.